How Pre-Planning Can Make For A Safer Holiday Season For Your Cat

 Be careful with lit candles!
 My tail swished past a candle on the dinner table recently, singeing my fur!
 Don’t ask what I was doing on the table…!

-Update all your candles in your house with battery-operated lights which come in many shapes and sizes – often with timers, etc. readily available everywhere even at the “dollar stores”.
+Best advice - update all your candles in your house with battery-operated lights which come in many shapes and sizes – often with timers, etc. readily available everywhere even at the “dollar stores”.

 CATS AND HOME SCENTS